Royalboy2000/offensive/README.md

 2. [ORM Injection](./ORM%20Injection.pdf) – A deep dive into Object-Relational Mapping (ORM) injection techniques.
 3. [Vulnerabilities](./Vulnerabilities.pdf) – General overview of common security vulnerabilities and their exploitation.
 4. [Why and How Other Users' Requests Are Intercepted](./Why%20and%20How%20Other%20Users%27%20Requests%20Are%20Intercepted.pdf) – Research on request interception and session hijacking.
 5. [XXE Injection](./XXE%20Injection.pdf) – A breakdown of XML External Entity (XXE) attacks and mitigation techniques.
+6. [Exploiting Race Condition](./EXPLOITING%20RACE%20CONDITION.pdf) - race condition occurs when multiple threads or processes access shared resources simultaneously in an unsynchronized manner, leading to unpredictable behavior or security vulnerabilities.

 ## 💀 **Malware Development – Parent PID Spoofing via Task Scheduler**